Ross Perot Jr.: Career

 Perot chairs The Perot Group, which manages the Perot family's various interests, including real estate, oil and gas, and financial investments.
-He developed the Fort Worth Alliance Airport and is a large real estate developer.
+He developed the Fort Worth Alliance Airport (Perot Field) and is a large real estate developer.
 Hillwood's residential division is building Harvest, a $1 billion, 1,150-acre development in Northlake and Argyle.
-Hillwood Communities recently kicked off developments including the 1006.5 acres development Pomona in Manvel and the 787-acre Union Park in Little Elm.
+Hillwood Communities recently kicked off developments including the 1006-acre development Pomona in Manvel and the 787-acre Union Park in Little Elm.

 From 2002 to 2003, Perot chaired the Texas Governor's Task Force for Economic Growth.
 In March 2007, presidential candidate Mitt Romney, seeking the Republican Party nomination, selected Perot as a member of his Texas finance committee.

 Perot was a member of the board of directors for Dell Inc. He is a board member of Guide IT.
 He chairs the United States Air Force Memorial Foundation and co-chairs the EastWest Institute.
-He also sits on the Board of Trustees of St. Mark's School of Texas, Southern Methodist University, and Vanderbilt University.
+He also sits on the board of trustees of St. Mark's School of Texas, Southern Methodist University, and Vanderbilt University.
 For 2024 Forbes reported Perot's net worth at $3.7 billion.
 Perot was the 1983 recipient of the Langley Gold Medal from the Smithsonian Institution.

 In April 2020, Governor Greg Abbott named Perot to the Strike Force to Open Texas, a group "tasked with finding safe and effective ways to slowly reopen the state" during the COVID-19 pandemic.

 Dallas Mavericks ownership

 Perot purchased the Dallas Mavericks NBA basketball team from original owner Don Carter in March 1996.
-During his four-year tenure, the Mavericks made no more progress on the court than they had in Carter's final seasons, and nowhere near what they did under his successor, Mark Cuban.
+During his four-year tenure, the Mavericks made no more progress on the court than they had in Carter's final seasons and nowhere near what they did under his successor, Mark Cuban.
 It was said that he was a basketball novice, or uninterested in the sport, and was using his position as team owner to front his projects, most notably Victory Park, which was anchored by the American Airlines Center, which opened in 2001.
 He sold the team to Cuban in January 2000 and the franchise did not have a losing record in any of the next 15 seasons, winning two Western Conference championships and the 2011 NBA championship.